MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 }
 ```

-it has `#[inline(always)]`, the same goes for `ptr::add()`.
-Since that code is inlined, we don't need to have an address
+It has the `#[inline(always)]` attribute, the same goes for `ptr::add()`.
+Since that code is inlined,
-to a function, and therefore it works even though all of our addresses are off.
+an address to a function isn't necessary, and therefore it works even though all of the addresses are off.

 To be able to debug, I would like to be able to print variables, since I haven't been able to hook a debugger up
 to `tiny-std` executables yet.
 But, printing to the terminal requires code, code that usually isn't `#[inline(always)]`.